kunal2699/kunal2699/README.md

 ## Summary 📝
-My expertise lies in **Backend**, **Python**, Frontend Development, and C++.
+My expertise lies in  **Frontend Development** and **Backend Development**.
 I have a strong passion for leveraging Backend practices and tools to streamline software development processes.
 <!--
 ## Experience 💼